tillg/tillgartner.com.src/content/blog/2016-08-08_my_static_website.md

 When scanning the literature (and Github). this is the list of generators rthat I should probably have a look at:

-- Jekyll
+- Jekyll - Done
-- Harp JS
+- Harp JS - Done
-- Hugo
+- Hugo - Done
-- Metalsmith
+- Metalsmith - Done
-- Nikola
+- Nikola - Done
 - Octopress
 - Hexo
 - Hyde